 - Longer text answer - This option is for creating a text box (you specify how big it will appear in rows and columns) which people can write a long text based answer into.
 This will give you qualitative results requiring manual collation and analysis.

 - Multiple choice - This will either give you a series of radio buttons or a drop-down list of options, which starts on 'Not selected' and then has your options afterwards.
 Only one option can be chosen.
 'Not selected' is a valid answer if the question is not set to 'required'.

-- Multiple choice (rated) - This requires the same setup as the Multiple choice question type above, but instead of a single answer students are required to place the options in order of preference using numerical values.
+- Multiple choice (rated) - This requires the same setup as the Multiple choice question type above, but instead a student can select an option that has a numerical rated value next to it.

 - Numeric answer - Here, you ask a question which must have a number as an answer and specify the acceptable range e.g. "Which level of study are you? (please specify 0-5)".
 The range can be set when creating the question.
 The range is not automatically placed in the question but it is recommended that you state this in the question text as it is helpful for students.